-Fifth-generation networking is on its way.
-Promising superfast speeds and an end to congestion, the technology is expected to revolutionise mobile networking and create new economic opportunity: but how exactly will it do this and what makes it different to 4G?
+Fifth-generation networking is finally here.
+Promising superfast speeds and an end to congestion, the technology is expected to revolutionise mobile networking and create new economic opportunity, but how exactly will it do this compared to 4G and how is it going?

-Hotly anticipated fifth generation mobile telecoms technology, known as 5G, is expected to be a step-change in mobile networking - promising exponentially faster download speeds and data-sharing in real time.
+Hotly anticipated fifth generation mobile telecoms technology, known as 5G, has been touted as a step-change in mobile networking - promising exponentially faster download speeds, data-sharing in real time and more overall capacity in the network.

 How does 5G work?